MRazaAli123/Hangman_Game/README.md

 * How It Works

-    i.
-The program randomly chooses a word from a list. ii.
-The player guesses letters to reveal the word. iii.
-If the guessed letter is correct, it appears in its position(s). iv.
-Wrong guesses decrease the player's remaining attempts.
+    * The program randomly chooses a word from a list.
+    * The player guesses letters to reveal the word.
+    * If the guessed letter is correct, it appears in its position(s).
+    * Wrong guesses decrease the player's remaining attempts.
-    v.
-The game ends when the player wins (guesses all letters) or loses (runs out of attempts).
+    * The game ends when the player wins (guesses all letters) or loses (runs out of attempts).

 * Concepts Used